vm8181/Search-Performance-Analyzer/README.md

 # 🔍 Know Your Share of Search – Power BI Dashboard

 This repository contains an end-to-end automated solution to track and analyze the **Share of Search performance** of the *Yogabar* brand across Amazon and Flipkart.
-The project automates keyword performance extraction, database integration, data cleaning, and builds an interactive Power BI dashboard to generate insights on brand visibility, product performance, and competitive benchmarking.
+The project automates keyword performance data extraction, database integration, data cleaning, and builds an interactive Power BI dashboard to generate insights on brand visibility, product performance, and competitive benchmarking.

 ---